 - Saral Jeevan Bima is a standard term insurance plan that every insurer offers - without any restrictions concerning age, education, income, location, or occupation and works exactly like a term insurance plan.
 It is useful for individuals who want to provide term insurance cover for their families but do not meet the eligibility criteria to buy the term plan.

-How to choose the Right Term Insurance Plan?
+How to choose the Right and the Best Term Insurance Plan?

 With the number of term insurance plans available in the market today, deciding which plan to purchase could become a tough task.
-Here’s a list of some things that may help you to select the right plan:
+While there are many options available for online to compare term plans, here’s a list of some things that may help you to select the right plan:

 - Generally, you have to meet certain eligibility criteria related to age, income, education, location, and occupation before buying a term insurance policy.
 If you meet all the eligibility requirements, you can go ahead and buy the policy.